 The firm’s Black Shadow, a stunning 1000cc V-twin finished all in black, was capable of 125 mph out of the crate in 1948.
 Fast, ground-breaking and avant garde – speed records soon fell to the factory.

 In 1948, American Rollie Free smashed the 150 mph barrier on the Bonneville Salt Flats – clad only in swimming trunks, for reduced wind resistance.
 In New Zealand in 1955, Russel Wright upped the motorcycle speed benchmark to 185mph.

 Unofficial speeds of 200mph were recorded.

-The man behind it all was Philip Conrad Vincent – a mechanical genius, a man in a rush – who walked away from his studies at Cambridge University to build the world’s fastest standard motorcycle.
+The man behind it all was Philip Conrad Vincent – a true maverick, a man in a rush – who walked away from his studies at Cambridge University to build his ground-breaking motorcycles aged just 19-years old.

-But just as his machines were beginning to set the world alight, a serious accident testing a Rapide model of his own design left him in a coma for months.
+But just as his machines were beginning to set the world alight in the post-war period, a serious accident testing a Rapide model of his own design left him in a coma for months.

 The extent and consequences of his injuries have never been fully revealed – until now.

 Philip Vincent – a man who ‘made wonderful motorbikes, but never any money’ – paid a high price to realise his dreams.
 Was it worth it?
 Did he regret his single-minded pursuit of building his motorcycles, at the cost of so much?
 Our film provides the answers.
 ‘Speed is expensive,’ he would say.

 ‘Sometimes an automotive designer just hits a home run’